raizen74/aws-mle/README.md

 - Athena can **write the filtered results back to S3 in optimized formats like Parquet or ORC**, which significantly improves query performance and reduces costs.
 - Athena requires no infrastructure management, making it the most efficient and low-operational solution for querying S3-based CSV data.

+## EMR

+Amazon EMR cluster architecture consists of the following nodes:

+**Primary Node** - Manages the cluster and must always be reliable.
+An On-Demand instance ensures continuous operation.

+**Core Nodes** - Perform data processing and store intermediate results in HDFS.
+These nodes must also be fault-tolerant, requiring On-Demand instances.

+**Task Nodes** - Execute additional processing without storing data, making Spot instances a cost-effective choice since their loss does not affect data durability.

 ## SageMaker

 !["Multi-model"](multimodel.jpg)